Cultural, Social Events, and Volunteer Opportunities

 Ann Arbor Restaurant Week Group Dinner

 Description: Ann Arbor Restaurant Week comes to town twice a year (January and June).
 It is a local celebration of dining in the community.
-Restaurant Week is your opportunity to try as many great Ann Arbor restaurants as your schedule allows for one incredibly low fixed price.
-Come join the group for a fun meal at the restaurant.
+Restaurant Week is your opportunity to try as many great Ann Arbor restaurants as your schedule allows for one incredibly fixed low price.

 Chicago Day Trip (Rain or Shine)